HueCodes/HueCodes.github.io/README.md

 - GO
 - Python

-## Skills
+## Skills and Frameworks
 - Proficient in Docker and Kubernetes
+- React, Django, NextJS
 - Familiar with with Cloud platforms Azure, GCP, AWS
-- General Cybersecurity (Studying for CISSP)
+- General Cybersecurity
-- PostgreSQL and NoSQL
+- PostgreSQL and NoSQL as well as MongoDB

 ## Home Lab
 - Raspberry Pi as a DNS server on home network